h0mbre/h0mbre.github.io/_posts/2019-06-03-LTER_SEH_Overwrite_2.md

 ## Background

+**WARNING: In this post I do a bunch of really dumb stuff and ruin my stack alignment multiple times but somehow the exploit still works, maybe don't try to recreate this exact exploit but just use it as a reference for some of the techniques discussed.
+What I'm saying is, I got plain lucky doing this and it won't work for you most likely.
+Cheers!**

 This will be our third go at the 'LTER' command on Vulnserver.
 + [The first time](https://h0mbre.github.io/LTER_SEH_Exploit/), I failed miserably to use the SEH overwrite, but I ended up discovering an EIP overwrite vulnerability with a smaller fuzzing payload.
 + [The second time](https://h0mbre.github.io/LTER_SEH_Success/#), I used @doylersec's approach to the SEH overwrite and worked through the exploit step-by-step for hours and was finally able to complete my own exploit modeled off of Doyler's.